MSBuild Project Files

 Creates both ZIP and TAR.GZ archives.

-msbuild build.proj /t:CreateAllReleaseArchives
+msbuild /m build.proj /t:CreateAllReleaseArchives

 canary.proj - Beta Pre-Release Builds